 How much maintenance is required?

-Can living walls be installed in hot climates?
+Can living walls work in hot climates?

 Conclusion